IP Address Blacklist Check

 Use this tool to check an IP address against the most common blacklist databases.
-If you believe your IP address or mail server has been wrongfully added to a blacklist or blocklist, this will help you determine if it has and what to do next.
+If you believe a blacklist or blocklist wrongfully added your IP address or mail server, this test helps you confirm and determine what to do next.

 What is a blacklist check?

 An IP address blacklist check, or IP address blocklist check, is a procedure done to show if a URL or IP address entered is listed with a domain name server blacklist (DNSBL).
 There are dozens of DNSBLs online, all of which use different criteria for listing and delisting addresses.
 However, IP addresses or mail server IPs that exist on any of the lists are believed to be a source of spam, resulting in those addresses being blocked from sending emails.

 Spam filters utilize various DNSBLs to verify that incoming emails do not come from blacklisted sites, which would be a red flag.
 These domain name server blocklists are generally the first line of defense against IPs or domains sending spam.
 However, in some cases, the blacklist database adds addresses that don’t send spam.
 Users can use the free blacklist IP checker to find if their IP address was wrongfully blocked by the database.

 How do I check if my IP is blacklisted?